cfwheels/cfwheels/wheels/docs/01 Introduction/01 Frameworks and Wheels.md

 # Frameworks and Wheels

-<p class="intro">Learn the goals of ColdFusion on Wheels as well as web development frameworks in general.
-Then learn about Wheels's goals and some key concepts.</p>
+*Learn the goals of ColdFusion on Wheels as well as web development frameworks in general.
+Then learn about Wheels's goals and some key concepts.*

 This chapter will introduce you to frameworks in general and later specifically to ColdFusion on Wheels.
 We'll help you decide if you even need a framework at all and what common problems a framework tries to solve.
 If we're able to convince you that using a framework is the right thing for you, then we'll present our goals with creating Wheels and show you some key Wheels concepts.

 So let's get started.

 ## Do I Really Need to Use a Framework?

 Short answer, no. If you don't mind doing the same thing over and over again and are getting paid by the hour to do so, then by all means keep doing that. ;)

 Slightly longer answer, no. If you're working on a highly customized project that does not fall within what 9 out of 10 web sites/applications normally do then you likely need a high percentage of custom code, and a framework will not help much.

-However, if you're like most of us and have noticed that for every new project you start on&mdash;or even every new feature you add to an existing project--you waste a lot of time re-creating the wheel, then you should read on because Wheels may just be the solution for you!
+However, if you're like most of us and have noticed that for every new project you start on - or even every new feature you add to an existing project--you waste a lot of time re-creating the wheel, then you should read on because Wheels may just be the solution for you!

 Wheels will make starting a new project or building a new feature quick and painless.
 You can get straight to solving business problems on day one!
 To understand how this is achieved, we figured that a little background info on frameworks in general may help you out.

 All good frameworks rise from the need to solve real problems in real world situations.
 Wheels is based heavily on the Rails framework for Ruby and also gets inspiration from Django and, though to a lesser extent, other frameworks in the ColdFusion space (like Fusebox, for example).
 Over the years the contributors to these frameworks have identified problems and tedious tasks in their own development processes, built a solution for it, and abstracted (made it more generic so it suits any project) the solution into the framework in question.
 Piggy-backing on what all these great programmers have already created and adding a few nice solutions of our own, Wheels stands on solid ground.

 OK, so that was the high level overview of what frameworks are meant to do.
 But let's get a little more specific.